yh382/F1-Tenth-Duke/optional_software_nx.rst

                 Connect to specific WiFi network.

 5. If the connection was successful, you should see the message ``Device 'wlan0' successfully activated with [GUID]``.
-6. By default, WiFi will be connected using DHCP which means you may get a new IP address each time the device is turned on.
-In the next steps, we will configure the WiFi connection with a static IP address so you can SSH into the Developer Kit reliably.
-To set a static IP address, you will need to know the subnet, IP address range, and gateway of your wifi network.
+6. WiFi defaults to DHCP, giving a new IP on each reboot.
+We'll set a static IP instead, needing your network's subnet, IP range, and gateway.
 7. To get the currently-assigned IP address use the command ``ip addr show dev wlan0``.

         .. figure:: Images/nx-wifi-step-7.png